Where are The Best Places to Install Security Cameras?

 3. Reception Desks

 As one of the highest traffic areas of individual workplaces, installing the commercial or residential security systems in your reception helps ensure better surveillance security and footage of virtually anyone visiting your business.
-You may want to cover the security cameras with an additional shield to make sure the cameras are not visible to the visitors or customers.
-Also for the added protection if at any time there is a robbery that takes place in your business is will help ensure they can’t see the security cameras you have.
+You may want to cover the security cameras with an additional shield to make sure the cameras are not visible to visitors or customers.
+Also for added protection, if at any time there is a robbery that takes place in your business is will help ensure they can’t see the security cameras you have.
 Covering these security cameras or merely getting the ones that are designed smaller will help if any situation may occur.

-Another excellent place for the placement of the commercial or corporate security cameras is the dumpster area, which is usually secluded and away from the main building.
+Another excellent place for the placement of commercial or corporate security cameras is the dumpster area, which is usually secluded and away from the main building.
 Installing cameras in these areas is also essential, as dumpster areas are often overlooked when designing a surveillance system.
 When these areas are neglected, it also makes the area more vulnerable for employees to steal from their workplace and to become victims of possible robberies.
 Using the security cameras in these areas with effective audio recording can provide additional evidence when no one is around to witness any criminal acts or misconduct.